Chapter 5:

 Luke 19:11

-While they were listening to these things he spoke in addition an illustration, because he was near Jerusalem and they were imagining that the kingdom of God was going to display itself instantly.
+While they were listening to these things, he told another illustration, because he was near Jerusalem and they thought that the Kingdom of God was going to appear instantly.

-Luke 18.31-34 Then he took the twelve aside and said to them: "Look!
-We are going up to Jerusalem, and all the things written by means of the prophets as to the Son of man will be completed.
-For instance, he will be delivered up to [men of] the nations and will be made fun of and be treated insolently and spit upon; and after scourging him they will kill him, but on the third day he will rise."
-However, they did not get the meaning of any of these things; but this utterance was hidden from them, and they were not knowing the things said.
+Then he took the Twelve aside and said to them: "Look!
+We are going up to Jerusalem, and all the things written by means of the prophets about the Son of man will be accomplished.
+For instance, he will be handed over to men of the nations and will be mocked and treated insolently and spat on.
+And after scourging him, they will kill him, but on the third day he will rise."
+However, they did not get the meaning of any of these things, for these words were hidden from them, and they did not understand the things said.

 Then Jesus called with a loud voice and said: "Father, into your hands I entrust my spirit."
-When he had said this, he expired.
+After saying this, he expired.

 John 19:30

-When, now, he had received the sour wine, Jesus said: "It has been accomplished!" and, bowing his head, he delivered up [his] spirit.
+When he had received the sour wine, Jesus said: "It has been accomplished!" and, bowing his head, he gave up his spirit.

-Now after these things Joseph from Arimathea, who was a disciple of Jesus but a secret one out of [his] fear of the Jews, requested Pilate that he might take away the body of Jesus; and Pilate gave him permission.
-Therefore he came and took his body away.
-Nicodemus also, the man that came to him in the night the first time, came bringing a roll of myrrh and aloes, about a hundred pounds [of it].
-So they took the body of Jesus and bound it up with bandages with the spices, just the way the Jews have the custom of preparing for burial.
-Incidentally, at the place where he was impaled there was a garden, and in the garden a new memorial tomb, in which no one had ever yet been laid.
-There, then, on account of the [Passover] preparation of the Jews, they laid Jesus, because the memorial tomb was nearby.
+Now after these things, Joseph from Arimathea, who was a disciple of Jesus but a secret one because of his fear of the Jews, asked Pilate if he could take away the body of Jesus, and Pilate gave him permission.
+So he came and took the body away.
+Nicodemus, the man who had come to him in the night the first time, also came, bringing a mixture of myrrh and aloes weighing about a hundred [Roman] pounds.
+So they took the body of Jesus and wrapped it in linen cloths with the spices, according to the burial custom of the Jews.
+Incidentally, there was a garden at the place where he was executed, and in the garden was a new tomb in which no one had ever yet been laid.
+Because it was the day of [Passover] Preparation of the Jews and the tomb was nearby, they laid Jesus there.

-On the first day of the week Mary Magdalene came to the memorial tomb early, while there was still darkness, and she beheld the stone already taken away from the memorial tomb.
-Therefore she ran and came to Simon Peter and to the other disciple, for whom Jesus had affection, and she said to them: "They have taken away the Lord out of the memorial tomb, and we do not know where they have laid him."
-Then Peter and the other disciple went out and started for the memorial tomb.
-Yes, the two together began to run; but the other disciple ran ahead of Peter with greater speed and reached the memorial tomb first.
-And, stooping forward, he beheld the bandages lying, yet he did not go in.
-Then Simon Peter also came following him, and he entered into the memorial tomb.
-And he viewed the bandages lying, also the cloth that had been upon his head not lying with the bandages but separately rolled up in one place.
-At that time, therefore, the other disciple who had reached the memorial tomb first also went in, and he saw and believed [that he was missing].
-For they did not yet discern the scripture that he must rise from the dead.
-And so the disciples went back to their homes.
-Mary, however, kept standing outside near the memorial tomb, weeping.
-Then, while she was weeping, she stooped forward to look into the memorial tomb and she viewed two angels in white sitting one at the head and one at the feet where the body of Jesus had been lying.
+On the first day of the week, Mary Magdalene came to the tomb early, while it was still dark, and she saw that the stone had already been taken away from the tomb.
+So she ran to find Simon Peter and to the other disciple, for whom Jesus had affection, and she said to them: "They have taken away the Lord out of the tomb, and we do not know where they have laid him."
+Then Peter and the other disciple set out for the tomb.
+The two of them began running together, but the other disciple ran faster than Peter and reached the tomb first.
+Stooping forward, he saw the linen cloths lying there, but he did not go in.
+Then Simon Peter also came, following him, and he went into the tomb.
+And he saw the linen cloths lying there.
+The cloth that had been on his head was not lying with the other cloth bands but was rolled up in a place by itself.
+Then the other disciple who had reached the tomb first also went in, and he saw and believed [that he was not there].
+For they did not yet understand the scripture that he must rise from the dead.
+So the disciples went back to their homes.
+Mary, however, kept standing outside near the tomb, weeping.
+While she was weeping, she stooped forward to look into the tomb, and she saw two angels in white sitting, one at the head and one at the feet of where the body of Jesus had been lying.
 And they said to her: "Woman, why are you weeping?"
 She said to them: "They have taken my Lord away, and I do not know where they have laid him."
-After saying these things, she turned back and viewed Jesus standing, but she did not discern it was Jesus.
+After saying this, she turned around and saw Jesus standing there, but she did not realize that it was Jesus.
 Jesus said to her: "Woman, why are you weeping?
 Whom are you looking for?"
-She, imagining it was the gardener, said to him: "Sir, if you have carried him off, tell me where you have laid him, and I will take him away."
+She, thinking it was the gardener, said to him: "Sir, if you have carried him off, tell me where you have laid him, and I will take him away."
 Jesus said to her: "Mary!"
-Upon turning around, she said to him, in Hebrew: "Rabboni!" (which means "Teacher!")
+On turning around, she said to him in Hebrew: "Rabboni!" (which means "Teacher!")
 Jesus said to her: "Stop clinging to me.
-For I have not yet ascended to the Father.
-But be on your way to my brothers and say to them, 'I am ascending to my Father and your Father and to my God and your God.'"
-Mary Magdalene came and brought the news to the disciples: "I have seen the Lord!" and that he said these things to her.
+For I have not yet ascended to the Father, but go to my brothers and say to them, 'I am ascending to my Father and your Father and to my God and your God.'"
+Mary Magdalene came and brought the news to the disciples: "I have seen the Lord!"
+And she told them what he had said to her.

-From that time forward Jesus Christ commenced showing his disciples that he must go to Jerusalem and suffer many things from the older men and chief priests and scribes, and be killed, and on the third day be raised up.
+From that time forward, Jesus began explaining to his disciples that he must go to Jerusalem and suffer many things from the elders and chief priests and scribes, and be killed, and on the third day be raised up.

-For I handed on to you, among the first things, that which I also received, that Christ died for our sins according to the Scriptures; and that he was buried, yes, that he has been raised up the third day according to the Scriptures.
+For among the first things I handed on to you was what I also received, that Christ died for our sins according to the Scriptures; and that he was buried, yes, that he was raised up on the third day according to the Scriptures.

 When I saw him, I fell as dead at his feet.
-Then he laid his right hand upon me and said: "Do not be fearful.
-I am the First and the Last, and the living one; and I became dead, but, look!
-I am living forever and ever, and I have the keys of death and of Hades.
+Then he laid his right hand on me and said: "Do not be afraid.
+I am the First and the Last, and the living one, and I became dead, but look!
+I am living forever and ever, and I have the keys of death and of the Grave."

 Rev 2:8

-Therefore, when it was late on that day, the first of the week, and, although the doors were locked where the disciples were for fear of the Jews, Jesus came and stood in their midst and said to them: "May you have peace."
+When it was late that day, the first day of the week, and the doors were locked where the disciples were for fear of the Jews, Jesus came and stood in their midst and said to them: "May you have peace."

-Why, even Christ died once for all time concerning sins, a righteous one for unrighteous ones, that he might lead you to God, he being put to death in the flesh, but being made alive in the spirit.
+For Christ died once for all time for sins, a righteous person for unrighteous ones, in order to lead you to God.
+He was put to death in the flesh but made alive in the spirit.

-It is sown in dishonor, it is raised up in glory.
-It is sown in weakness, it is raised up in power.
-It is sown a physical body, it is raised up a spiritual body.
+It is sown in dishonor; it is raised up in glory.
+It is sown in weakness; it is raised up in power.
+It is sown a physical body; it is raised up a spiritual body.
 If there is a physical body, there is also a spiritual one.
-It is even so written: "The first man Adam became a living soul."
+So it is written: "The first man Adam became a living person."
 The last Adam became a life-giving spirit.
-Nevertheless, the first is, not that which is spiritual, but that which is physical, afterward that which is spiritual.
-The first man is out of the earth and made of dust; the second man is out of heaven.
-As the one made of dust [is], so those made of dust [are] also; and as the heavenly one [is], so those who are heavenly [are] also.
+However, what is spiritual is not first.
+What is physical is first, and afterward what is spiritual.
+The first man is from the earth and made of dust; the second man is from heaven.
+Like the one made of dust, so too are those made of dust; and like the heavenly one, so too are those who are heavenly.

-To these also by many positive proofs he showed himself alive after he had suffered, being seen by them throughout forty days and telling the things about the kingdom of God.
-And while he was meeting with them he gave them the orders: "Do not withdraw from Jerusalem, but keep waiting for what the Father has promised, about which you heard from me; because John, indeed, baptized with water, but you will be baptized in holy spirit not many days after this."
-When, now, they had assembled, they went asking him: "Lord, are you restoring the kingdom to Israel at this time?"
-He said to them: "It does not belong to you to get knowledge of the times or seasons which the Father has placed in his own jurisdiction; but you will receive power when the holy spirit arrives upon you, and you will be witnesses of me both in Jerusalem and in all Judea and Samaria and to the most distant part of the earth."
-And after he had said these things, while they were looking on, he was lifted up and a cloud caught him up from their vision.
-And as they were gazing into the sky while he was on his way, also, look! two men in white garments stood alongside them, and they said: "Men of Galilee, why do you stand looking into the sky?
-This Jesus who was received up from you into the sky will come thus in the same manner as you have beheld him going into the sky."
+After he had suffered, he showed himself alive to them by many convincing proofs.
+He was seen by them throughout 40 days, and he was speaking about the Kingdom of God.
+While he was meeting with them, he ordered them: "Do not leave Jerusalem, but keep waiting for what the Father has promised, about which you heard from me; for John, indeed, baptized with water, but you will be baptized with holy spirit not many days after this."
+So when they had assembled, they asked him: "Lord, are you restoring the kingdom to Israel at this time?"
+He said to them: "It does not belong to you to know the times or seasons that the Father has placed in his own jurisdiction.
+But you will receive power when the holy spirit comes upon you, and you will be witnesses of me in Jerusalem, in all Judea and Samaria, and to the most distant part of the earth."
+After he had said these things, while they were looking on, he was lifted up and a cloud caught him up from their sight.
+And as they were gazing into the sky while he was on his way, suddenly two men in white garments stood beside them and said: "Men of Galilee, why do you stand looking into the sky?
+This Jesus who was taken up from you into the sky will come in the same manner as you have seen him going into the sky."

-You will receive power when the holy spirit arrives upon you, and you will be witnesses of me both in Jerusalem and in all Judea and Samaria and to the most distant part of the earth.
+You will receive power when the holy spirit arrives upon you, and you will be witnesses of me in Jerusalem, in all Judea and Samaria, and to the most distant part of the earth.

-Now while the day of Pentecost was in progress they were all together at the same place, and suddenly there occurred from heaven a noise just like that of a rushing stiff breeze, and it filled the whole house in which they were sitting.
-And tongues as if of fire became visible to them and were distributed about, and one sat upon each one of them, and they all became filled with holy spirit and started to speak with different tongues, just as the spirit was granting them to make utterance.
-As it was, [for Pentecost] there were visiting in Jerusalem Jews, reverent men, from every nation of those under heaven.
-So, when this sound occurred, the multitude came together and were bewildered, because each one heard them speaking in his own language.
-Indeed, they were astonished and began to wonder and say: "See here, all these who are speaking are [mere] Galileans, are they not?
-And yet how is it we are hearing, each one of us, his own language in which we were born?
-Parthians and Medes and Elamites, and the inhabitants of Mesopotamia, and Judea and Cappadocia, Pontus and Asia [Minor], and Phrygia and Pamphylia, Egypt and the parts of Libya, which is toward Cyrene, and sojourners from Rome, both Jews and proselytes, Cretans and Arabians, we hear them speaking in our tongues about the magnificent things of God."
-Yes, they were all astonished and were in perplexity, saying one to another: "What does this thing purport to be?"
-However, different ones mocked at them and began to say: "They are full of sweet wine."
+Now while the day of the Festival of Pentecost was in progress, they were all together at the same place.
+Suddenly there was a noise from heaven, just like that of a rushing, stiff breeze, and it filled the whole house where they were sitting.
+And tongues as if of fire became visible to them and were distributed, and one came to rest on each one of them, and they all became filled with holy spirit and started to speak in different languages, just as the spirit enabled them to speak.
+At that time devout Jews from every nation under heaven were staying in Jerusalem [for Pentecost].
+So when this sound occurred, a crowd gathered and was bewildered, because each one heard them speaking in his own language.
+Indeed, they were utterly amazed and said: "See here, all these who are speaking are [mere] Galileans, are they not?
+How is it, then, that each one of us is hearing his own native language?
+Parthians, Medes, and Elamites; the inhabitants of Mesopotamia, Judea and Cappadocia, Pontus and the province of Asia, Phrygia and Pamphylia, Egypt and the regions of Libya near Cyrene; sojourners from Rome, both Jews and proselytes; Cretans; and Arabians—we hear them speaking in our languages about the magnificent things of God."
+Yes, they were all astonished and perplexed, saying to one another: "What does this mean?"
+However, others mocked them and said: "They are full of sweet wine."

 I have glorified you on the earth, having finished the work you have given me to do.
-So now you, Father, glorify me alongside yourself with the glory that I had alongside you before the world was.
+So now, Father, glorify me at your side with the glory that I had alongside you before the world was.

 But I want you to know that the head of every man is the Christ; in turn the head of a woman is the man; in turn the head of the Christ is God.